 The following example of the demolition of a residential property, from Piece by Piece Deconstruction in Western Massachusetts, demonstrates how in some cases, deconstruction can have a beneficial impact on the overall project budget.
 In this example, the savings on disposal costs, coupled with the tax deduction from donated materials, off-set the cost of deconstruction to save the property owner $17,000 when compared to what they would have paid for demolition.
 Note that this example does not include removal of the foundation.

+Deconstruction can be a good fit for buildings built with high-value salvage materials, such as rare wood species or high-value bricks.
+Deconstruction can also be a good fit for projects in dense urban areas due to the smaller equipment footprint compared to demolition machinery.
 The EPA has a Deconstruction Rapid Assessment Tool that can help determine when a residential property may be a good candidate for deconstruction.
 To help increase the future reusabilty and recyclabilty of new construction, see the EPA’s Design for Deconstruction Guide.

 There are many ways to reuse materials from a job site, from informal reuse strategies to donating material to a nonprofit reuse store or building materials salvage store.
 Examples of informal reuse strategies include: